Creativity is an Effective Form of Art Therapy Treatment

 May is Mental Health Month, and here at Art for Your Cause, we want to help support those who are struggling with mental health.
 We see a lot of non-profits that strive to bring awareness and start conversations, removing the stigma of those who struggle with these issues.
+Creativity is an effective form of art therapy treatment.
 We also know, as artists, that creativity can be an effective outlet for feelings and emotions that are difficult to cope with using traditional methods, like medication or conversational therapy.

 Talking without Speaking

 Many patients, especially those with depressive disorders, find it very difficult to express their feeling through conversation.
 Depression can give those who struggle with it a sense of apathy and helplessness, making the hard work of talking through their feelings a unique challenge.
 Creativity can be an effective way of expressing emotions, and the artwork made as a result can be the basis of future conversations, creating a catalyst for healing.

 Dealing with Emotions

 Art Therapy can help people regulate their emotional responses to situations.
 The act of making gives them a safe and experiential space, one free of judgment or pressure, to navigate their emotions.

 Forms of expression that are tangible help people focus on the here and now.
 For many people struggling with mental health, a lot of time can be spent brooding in negative emotions or thoughts.
 Art expression brings those thoughts and feelings into the real world, allowing one to deal with them objectively.

 Art Therapy for Everyone

 Although most of the evidence, circumstantial or otherwise, revolves around the treatment of those who are formally diagnosed with a mental disorder, the reality is that we all need a little therapy from time to time.
 We all deal with feelings of loss, grief, anger, and fear.
 Art therapy can be utilized anywhere, by anyone.